h-hafezi/ReplicationProof/README.md

 Here we check out some important implementation details.
 ## Invertible Random Oracles
 The notation of Invertible Random Oracles is used in the paper, in which we implement it with Encrypt-Mix-Encrypt encryption mode developed by Halevi and Rogaway in 2003 (["A Parallelizable Enciphering Mode"](https://eprint.iacr.org/2003/147.pdf)).
-We use the implementation of the ["following link"](https://github.com/horizonliu/eme/blob/0574c832dde8/eme.go).
+We use the implementation of the [following link](https://github.com/horizonliu/eme/blob/0574c832dde8/eme.go).
 An alternative way is using Cipher Block Chaining (CBC) Mode, performance-wise they are similar and EME is highly parallelizable.

 ## Trapdoor Permutation
  The best candid is RSA but we need them to have an equal domain, there's a trick which we can use from the original ring signature paper (["How to Leak a Secret